 It isn't surprising that a lifetime of such experiences can produce an envious and vindictive nature in which anyone who appears successful, popular or happy is resented deeply.

 Put yourself in their shoes - briefly

 Do a little exercise which we do on some of our NLP courses.
 Think of a Petty Person you know - someone who is gratuitously unpleasant or unfriendly - and briefly put yourself in their shoes.

 Consider everything you know about them and then ask yourself what might it be like to spend a day in their skin - with their behaviours, their thoughts, and their emotions.
 Now take on their usual facial expression and the physical posture and even their way of moving about.

 Doing this will give you a pretty good sense of what it is like to be them.

-On our courses we have found this to not be a nice experience – and that the insight gained results in their becoming objects of pity rather than of resentment or revenge.
+On our courses we have found this to not be a nice experience - and that the insight gained from the exercise results in the Petty Person becoming an object of pity rather than of resentment or revenge.

 What to do about Petty People?